Ilya Agapov

-Ilya Nikolayevich Agapov (Илья Николаевич Агапов; born 21 January 2001) is a Russian football player who plays for CSKA Moscow.
+Ilya Nikolayevich Agapov (Илья Николаевич Агапов; born 21 January 2001) is a Russian football player who plays as a centre-back for Akron Tolyatti on loan from CSKA Moscow.

 Club career

 He made his debut in the Russian Football National League for FC Neftekhimik Nizhnekamsk on 9 March 2020 in a game against FC Rotor Volgograd.
 He started the game and played the full match.

 On 2 June 2021, he signed a contract with FC Spartak Moscow until 31 May 2022 and was assigned to FC Spartak-2 Moscow.

 On 13 July 2022, Agapov signed with FC Pari Nizhny Novgorod.
 He made his Russian Premier League debut for Pari NN on 7 August 2022 against PFC Sochi.

 On 6 January 2023, Agapov signed a contract with CSKA Moscow until 2027.
+On 16 January 2025, Agapov returned to Pari NN on loan.
+On 9 September 2025, he moved on a new loan to Akron Tolyatti, with an option to buy.

 International career

 Agapov was called up to the Russia national football team for the first time in November 2022 for friendly games against Tajikistan and Uzbekistan.